-The process is simple: Open oven, put in food, take out baked food.
+The definition of baking is to cook food with dry heat in an oven.
+The process is simple: Open the oven, put in food, and take out baked food.

 Baking is a cooking method that has evolved over time.
-Dutch ovens were made of heavy cast iron with a lid.
+For example, Dutch ovens were made of heavy cast iron with a lid.
 Some models, called spiders, also had "feet" to raise the oven over a bed of coals.

 Conduction also plays a role as the heat from a hot baking dish transfers the heat to the food.
 Again, with a Dutch oven, this occurs naturally as the oven is the cooking vessel.

 In modern ovens, conduction varies depending on the baking dish.
 Metal dishes or pans will conduct heat better than glass or the new silicone baking dishes.

 Baking is similar to another cooking method: roasting.
 The definitions are almost identical.
 The main difference seems to be in temperature, with baking taking place at moderate heat (between 300˚F and 400˚F) and roasting occurring at higher temperatures (350˚F-450˚F).

 As you can see, there is some overlap in temperature between the two methods.
 A further difference is in the types of foods being cooked.
 "Roast" is often used when referring to meats and vegetables, while "bake" refers to bread, cakes, and other pastries.

 We'll adopt that differentiation and talk about baking in terms of cakes, cookies, and bread.
 And now that you know a bit about what baking is and how it works, let's look at some of the pitfalls you might encounter.

 Baking Mistake #1a - Ignoring Mise en Place

 When we think of mise en place (literally, to put in place), we think of chopping vegetables and mincing garlic for cooking.
 However, often we need to consider baking.